-“Stray voltage” or “stray current” is a phenomenon recognized and proven in recent years to have a devastating adverse impact on farms and farm animals.
-Stray voltage is caused by electric current running through the farm and can have either off-farm or on-farm sources.
-The off-farm source is almost always the electric utility serving the particular farm affected.
+“Stray voltage” or “stray current” is a phenomenon recognized and proven in recent years to have a devastating impact on farms and farm animals.
+Stray voltage is caused by electric current running through the property and can have either off-farm or on-farm sources.
+The off-farm source is almost always the electric utility serving the affected farm.
 This can come in the form of either steady-state current or through transient spikes in electricity.
-The utilities always vigorously fight these cases and always blame the farmer for any damages.
+The utilities vigorously fight these cases and typically blame the farmer for any damages.

 Damage from stray voltage is hard to detect, and hiring the right people for evaluation and testing is important.
-While stray voltage can affect any animals, dairy cows have proven to be particularly susceptible to electric current.
-The scientific literature supports the conclusion that the dairy cow’s immune system is adversely affected by stray voltage, leading to a variety of problems such as mastitis, hoof problems, loss of milk production, reproductive loss and death.
+While stray voltage can affect any animal, dairy cows have proven to be particularly susceptible to electric current.
+The scientific literature supports the conclusion that the dairy cow’s immune system is adversely affected by stray voltage, leading to a variety of problems such as:

-Bird, Stevens & Borgen, P.C. has represented many farmers suffering from stray voltage.
-We understand the law and the science and know how to take on large utilities in courts.
-Call 507-218-2392, 952-209-9978, or contact us online.
+Bird, Stevens & Borgen, P.C., has represented many farmers whose livestock are suffering from stray voltage.
+We understand the law and the science, and we know how to take on large utilities in courts.
+Call our Rochester office at 507-218-2392, Bloomington office at 952-209-9978 or contact us online.